Charles XII of Sweden: Exile in the Ottoman Empire

+Charles XII at Altranstädt, 1707; copy by David von Krafft after Johan David Swartz.

 However, the Sultan Ahmed III's subjects in the empire eventually got tired of Charles's scheming.
 His entourage also accumulated huge debts with Bender merchants.
 Eventually, "crowds" of townspeople attacked the Swedish colony at Bender and Charles had to defend himself against the mobs and the Ottoman janissaries involved.
 This uprising was called kalabalık (Turkish for crowd) which afterward found a place in Swedish lexicon referring to a ruckus.
 The janissaries did not shoot Charles during the skirmish at Bender, but captured him and put him under house-arrest at Dimetoka (nowadays Didimoticho) and Constantinople.
 During his semi-imprisonment the King played chess and studied the Ottoman Navy and the naval architecture of the Ottoman galleons.
 His sketches and designs eventually led to the famous Swedish war ships Jarramas (Yaramaz) and Jilderim (Yıldırım).

 Meanwhile, Russia and Poland regained and expanded their borders.
 Great Britain, an adversary of Sweden, defected from its alliance obligations while Prussia attacked Swedish holdings in Germany.
 Russia occupied Finland (the Greater Wrath 1713–1721).
 After defeats of the Swedish army, consisting mainly of Finnish troops in the Battle of Helsinki (1713), the Battle of Pälkäne 1713 and the Battle of Storkyro 1714, the military, administration and clergymen escaped from Finland, which fell under Russian military regime.